 I love plants, especially beautiful house plants.
 Healthy, economical plants can make any space warm and inviting—not just for humans, but pets, too!
-Some cats and dogs enjoy taking a nibble or two and that’s a problem because some indoor plants are toxic to cats and dogs.
+Some cats and dogs enjoy taking a nibble or two, which is a problem because indoor plants are toxic to cats and dogs.
 If you have pets, check out these houseplants that are pet safe.

 If you have pets and enjoy beautiful indoor foliage, you want to find a few plants conducive to your home and design taste, then stick to them.

 With the exception of edibles like cat grass, it’s always better to keep house plants out of a pet’s reach if you can.
 The following options are recognized as non-toxic for pets, according to the ASPCA*.

 One of the most popular house plants, African violets (saintpaulia), are amazing indoors because they have the ability to bloom in low light and love the same kind of indoor conditions that humans enjoy, too—moderate temperatures and average humidity.
 These beauties, with their velvet-like leaves, are available in many varieties and colors.

 A popular house plant favorite, Boston fern (Nephrolepis), has some beautiful shaggy fronts that are non-toxic to cats and dogs.
 What a terrific addition to a guest room, bathroom, or any area in your apartment, house, condo, or RV.
 It will brighten up any space.
 Boston ferns love humidity and lots of bright, indirect light.

 The white, pink, and red splashes of color on the polka dot plant Hypoestes phyllostachya are so much fun and add a bit of whimsy to any indoor space.
 Even though this beauty is not toxic to pets, should your cat decide to make a meal of it, he or she may experience mild digestive upset if you know what I mean.
 Keep this in mind as you select the perfect spot for your polka dot plants.